 - 4. DISTRIBUTION OF ELECTIVES.
 For their electives students should choose such subjects as are required for admission to the medical or dental school which they expect to attend eventually. - 5.
 DIPLOMA AND DEGREE.
-Upon satisfactory completion of this course, and one year of successful work in a recognized medical or dental school, the student will be eligible for the degree of Bachelor of Science on the Combined Curriculum Plan in Letters and Medicine, or on the Combined Curriculum Plan in Letters and Dentistry.
+On satisfactorily completing this course, the student will be eligible for the degree of bachelor of science on the combined curriculum plan in letters and medicine, or on the combined curriculum plan in letters and dentistry after one year of successful work in a recognized medical or dental school.